cmdcolin/oddgenes/README.md

 ### Tandem duplication

-What is a tandem duplication?
-Why does it occur?
+A tandem duplication can be seen as a piece of DNA that is seen as a copy side by side in the genome.
+But why would this occur?

-Factors can include
+Some biological factors can include

 - replication slippage
 - retrotransposition